 What is this?
 It’s easy to find daily tracking data for covid-19 infections, deaths, positive test rates, and so forth, but harder to tell how each state trending in comparison with each other.
-So while in lockdown, I put together these maps showing the percentage changes in Total Cases and Positive Test Rates versus 2 weeks ago for each state.
-(Both datasets are important, because sometimes an increase in total cases was only caused by an increase in testing, not increased spread of the virus.)
+So while in lockdown, I put together these maps showing the percentage changes in Cases and Positive Test Rates versus 2 weeks ago for each state.
+(Both datasets are important, because sometimes an increase in cases was caused by an increase in testing, not increased spread of the virus.)

 Hovering over a state (or clicking the state on a mobile device) gives you data for that state: past, current, and percentage change.
 The code should run on any site, if you update covid-maps-config.js with your Google Charts API key.
 In the same config file, you can also change the number of weeks to compare.